Azure/Industrial-IoT/README.md

   - GetInfo

 The format of the JSON payload of the method request and responses are defined in the file `opcpublisher/HubMethodModels.cs`.

+If you call a unknown method on the module, it responds with a string, saying the method is not implemented.
+This can be used to ping the module.

 # Configuring the telemetry published to IoTHub